I’ve never liked to cook. Many years ago, when I started trying to make better food choices, I tried forcing…

-When we think about foods that we just can’t stop eating, it’s usually “addictive” foods such as chips, cookies, donuts, fries, and M&Ms. These are all foods that can actually alter your brain’s responses and condition you to crave more and more.
+When we think about foods that we just can’t stop eating, it’s usually “hyper-palatable” foods such as chips, cookies, donuts, fries, and M&Ms. These are all foods that are designed to lead you to crave more and more.

-And it doesn’t just apply to junk food; we can have this same response to healthier foods as well.
+And it doesn’t just apply to highly processed food; we can have this same response to whole foods as well.

 Find yourself spooning almond butter out of the jar at an alarming rate?
 That isn’t the food for you right now.
 One handful of trail mix or dried cranberries turns into the entire bag?
 Get rid of that stuff right now.

 I get really, really aggressively pumped up about food politics.
 Watching food documentaries and reading stories about the food industry often brings me to tears—although to be fair it’s not very difficult to make me cry.

 High-fructose corn syrup isn’t food.
 Modified corn starch isn’t food.
 Artificial flavors and colors aren’t food.
 Proplyene glycol?
 Again, not food.